UTSA vs. Rice NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Owls have yet to cover the spread this year when underdogs by 18.5 points or more.

-- Rice's games this year have gone over the total in four out of five opportunities (80%).
+- Rice's games this season have hit the over on four of five set point totals (80%).

-- When Rice records more than 22.3 points, it is 1-1 against the spread and 2-0 overall.
+- When Rice puts up more than 22.3 points, it is 1-1 against the spread and 2-0 overall.

-- The Owls have 10 giveaways this season, while the Roadrunners have 12 takeaways .
+- The Owls have turned the ball over 10 times, two fewer times than the Roadrunners have forced turnovers (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.